rackerlabs/rackspace-how-to/content/managed-operations/examples-of-rdbms-and-nosql-databases.md

   that enable it to offer excellent performance.
 - **InfoGrid**: An open source web graph database for creating RESTful Web applications that use graphed data.
-- **Infinite Graph**: A highly specialized graph database that focuses on graph data structures.
+- **InfiniteGraph**: A highly specialized graph database that focuses on graph data structures.
 InfiniteGraph is useful for finding hidden relationships in big data.
 It is implemented in Java.